aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

 > If you already have a docker-compose.yml file in the project root then just add the redis service portion of the above yml code under the services section.

+#### Step 8- Update the connection settings for the docker Redis service

-### Step 8- Open the project `.env` file and update the connection settings for the docker redis service.
+Open the project `.env` file and update the connection settings for the docker redis service.

 ```ini
 REDIS_HOST=127.0.0.1